Questions and Answers

 9. Do I have to volunteer as a parent if I want my child to swim with the club?

 Because Sudbury Artistic Swimming is volunteer based, it is important to have as many parents as possible from the competitive and novice competitive teams help with an aspect of the club.
 There are several positions available on the Parent Executive Committee.

 There are various other positions available that vary in terms of the commitment involved.
 Here is a list of various tasks completed by volunteer parents:

 As well as various jobs relating to the Club events: Burning Bright coordinator and various volunteer positions during the two Water Shows (ex.
 Working at the Pizza table, Bake sale table, admissions table, etc.).

-10. Can I get a refund if my daughter doesn’t like it or if she needs to pull out for various reasons?
+10. Can I get a refund if my child doesn’t like it or if they need to pull out for various reasons?

 There will be no refunds on half season registrations.

 For the full season session; if a swimmer wishes to remove themselves from the club after Dec 1; $500 will be retained.